Playoff format: Example

-Hybrid elimination systems
+McIntyre Systems

 Some playoff systems combine the features of single- and double-elimination tournaments.
 In these systems, one or more higher-ranked teams have an opportunity to skip a round of the playoffs by winning their first match.
 Even if they lose that match, they can still advance to the championship final.
 Lower-ranked teams receive no such break.

 These are variations of systems developed by Australian lawyer Ken McIntyre for the Victorian Football League (VFL), the historic predecessor to today's Australian Football League (AFL), starting in 1931.

 Page–McIntyre system

 This system, also bearing the name of its promoter Percy Page, is a four-team playoff first developed for Australian rules football.
 It has been used in many competitions in that sport and in rugby league, but is most prominent in softball and curling (which use the name "Page playoff system").
-The Indian Premier League, Pakistan Super League in Twenty20 cricket, and NBA Play-In Tournament use this format as well.
+The Indian Premier League, Pakistan Super League in Twenty20 cricket, and NBA play-in tournament use this format as well.

 In this system, the first round (sometimes called the "quarterfinals") matches No. 1 against No. 2 and No. 3 against No. 4.
 The winner of the 1–2 match advances directly to the final.
 The next round, known as the semifinal, pits the loser of the 1–2 match against the winner of the 3–4 match.